Jesse Clason: Background

 Clason was born October 15, 1860, in Clason Prairie, Wisconsin, son of Michael B. and Sarah Phelps Clason.
 He was educated in the Clason Prairie district school and in the Milwaukee Public Schools.
 He attended Wayland University in Beaver Dam, and began to study medicine in 1882.
 He apprenticed himself to Dr. S. W. Thurber, whom he accompanied to Tecumseh, Nebraska.
 On April 10, 1882, he married Dixie Lennox (1852–1884).
 Clason attended the Missouri Medical College, graduating on March 4, 1884.

-In 1884 he moved to Elk Creek, Nebraska; in 1885 S, he moved briefly to Chicago, but in October returned to Dodge County, settling in Neosho and taking up medical practice there.
+In 1884 he moved to Elk Creek, Nebraska; in 1885, he moved briefly to Chicago, but in October returned to Dodge County, settling in Neosho and taking up medical practice there.
 He served as health officer of the Towns of Herman and Rubicon; and worked as United States pension examining surgeon in Milwaukee in 1893, and in 1894 transferred to the Horicon, Wisconsin regional headquarters.

-After Clason's second wife, Bertha E. Hall (1876–1901) died of cancer of the liver, he married for a third time in 1906, to Mayme Immel (1880–1959).
+He remarried to Bertha E. Hall (1876–1901) on May 2, 1885.
+After she died of cancer of the liver, he married for a third time in 1906, to Mayme Immel (1880–1959).